svikashk/docs/guide/import-from-asana.md

 ![Confirm Asana Import](/guide/assets/uploads/zepel-asana-importing.png "Confirm Asana Projects")

 Your Asana Projects should be imported as Squads into Zepel.
-This may take a few minutes based on the size of your projects.
+This may take a few minutes based on the size of your squads.
 You will get an email once the import is complete.